goswamiAnushka/DriveIQ_main/README.md

 npm install
 npm start

-Usage
+## Usage

-Backend Integration with Machine Learning Models
+### Backend Integration with Machine Learning Models
-The backend processes GPS data and interacts with the machine learning models to evaluate driving behavior in real-time, daily, and multi-day contexts.
+- The backend processes GPS data and interacts with the machine learning models to evaluate driving behavior in real-time, daily, and multi-day contexts.
-Admins can upload JSON/CSV files for bulk trip analysis.
+- Admins can upload JSON/CSV files for bulk trip analysis.

-API Endpoints
+### API Endpoints
-POST /api/gps-data: Submit real-time GPS data for analysis.
+- `POST /api/gps-data`: Submit real-time GPS data for analysis.
-GET /api/driver-score: Retrieve daily driving scores and categories.
+- `GET /api/driver-score`: Retrieve daily driving scores and categories.
-POST /api/upload-json: Bulk upload for trip data analysis.
+- `POST /api/upload-json`: Bulk upload for trip data analysis.

-Future Enhancements
+## Future Enhancements

-PWA Optimization: Faster response times and offline support.
+- **PWA Optimization**: Faster response times and offline support.
-Real-Time Notifications: Using Socket.io for event-driven updates.
+- **Real-Time Notifications**: Using Socket.io for event-driven updates.

-Contributing
+## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests for enhancements.

-License
+## License

 This project is licensed under the MIT License.

-Feel free to replace the GitHub link with your actual repository link!
-Let me know if you need m